canonical/ubuntu-security-documentation/index.rst

 Ubuntu security documentation
 #############################

-Ubuntu is  built with security in mind.
-Your Ubuntu software is secure from the moment you install it, and will remain so as Canonical ensures security updates are always available on Ubuntu first.
+Ubuntu prioritizes security through its core principles, emerging as a transparent, secure by design and secure by default platform.
+Your Ubuntu software benefits from the latest security technologies and long-term security maintenance that allow you to build a strong security posture.

-This page descibes services offered by Canonical for security and maintenance updates, security features of Ubuntu system itself, as well as  tooling for automated audit and hardening of Ubuntu systems.
+Canonical offers comprehensive services, including regular security updates and system hardening tools based on industry standards, to support Ubuntu's built-in security features.
+It is important to understand how these function in order to ensure your Ubuntu deployments stay secure according to your own needs.

 In this documentation